ttnsy/rgeo-intro/README.md

-# Geospatial Analysis in R
+# Introduction to Geospatial Analysis in R

 ## Overview